There comes a time when a terrarium builder gets to grips with basic terrarium design and execution and needs just a little… more.

 In aquascaping, perspective is everything.

-It’s all about maximising the visual space in the container to make it seem as deep as possible.
+It’s all about maximizing the visual space in the container to make it seem as deep as possible.

 Great terrarium design benefits from the same principle.
 But, creating perspective (or better, multiple perspectives) is more than just for depth, it’s about creating a truly dynamic environment.

 You can experiment with a range of variables to adjust scale and perspective: